Burmese pythons in Florida: Control

+In science, it is debated whether removal of snakes from the population will decrease population size, or, via lowering predation competition, would lead to population size staying stable or even decreasing.
+Nonetheless, several methods of removal have been considered in the Everglades, ranging from trapping efforts to bounty hunters, dog teams, to proposed biocontrol methods via the reintroduction of locally extinct predators.
+Such methods have been proposed to control the thriving Burmese python population in Florida because much of the python's introduced range includes areas inaccessible to humans, making specimens even harder to detect.
+Control efforts have met with little success, although the population size remains unknown.

-Beyond the scientific community, the use of bounty hunters has received a great deal of support from officials and the media, and although the results have not been very significant in the context of the high estimates of python populations, these conservation efforts have increased awareness of the problem.
+The use of bounty hunters has received considerable support from officials and media beyond the scientific community.
+Although the results have not been significant, given the high estimates of python populations, these efforts have increased awareness of the problem.
 The 2013 Florida Python Challenge, a month-long event with cash incentives for python removals sponsored by the Florida Fish and Wildlife Conservation Commission, resulted in only 68 total pythons removed by 1,600 registered participants.
 Another hunt was nonetheless held in 2016, resulting in 106 pythons removed by over 1,000 participants.
 The challenge returned in 2020 and has since been an annual event over the duration of ten days.
-Recently, in 2023, it resulted in 209 pythons removed by 1,050 participants.
+In 2023, it resulted in 209 pythons removed by 1,050 participants.

 In 2017, the Florida Water Management District created a permanent team of 50 contracted bounty hunters working alongside another 50 contractors employed under the Florida Fish and Wildlife Conservation Commission.
+In July 2020, the South Florida Water Management District and the Florida Fish and Wildlife Conservation Commission announced that the 5,000th python had been removed from the Everglades.

 Some participants in the state-sponsored hunts have had snakeskin products made from the carcasses, but hunting the animals for food is not recommended, as many top level predators of the Everglades have dangerously high levels of mercury through bioaccumulation, the pythons being no exception.
 Environmental chemist Dr. David Krabbenhoft of the U.S. Geological Survey tested tissue samples from a collection of frozen python tails maintained by scientists at Everglades National Park.
-Analysis of more than 50 samples yielded up to 3.5 ppm of mercury.
+Analysis of more than 50 samples yielded mercury concentrations up to 3.5 ppm.
 The state of Florida considers fish containing more than 1.5 ppm of mercury unsafe to eat.
-However as of December 2020 the FWC is studying mercury levels again in order to make recommendations about what size, age, and location of origin might be safe to eat.
+However as of December 2020 the FWC is studying mercury levels again to make recommendations about what size, age, and location of origin might be safe to eat.
 The eggs are edible.